 Next whisk together all of your dry ingredients including the spices.
 In another bowl, whisk together the oil, brown sugar, apple cider vinegar and vanilla.
 Add in the dry ingredients and the golden syrup mixture a little at a time whisking between each addition until the batter has just formed, be careful not to overmix and the less we mix, the softer the finished cake will be.

-Pour the batter into the prepared loaf pan and bake for about 40 minutes or until a skewer when inserted into the centre comes out clean.
+Pour the batter into the prepared loaf pan and bake for about 45-55 minutes.
+The exact cooking time will be dependant on your individual oven and the size of you loaf pan, so check on the earlier side and cook until a skewer when inserted into the centre comes out clean.
 You’ll know it’s close to being done when your house starts to smell warm and festive!

-Let the cake cool in the pan for a little bit before transferring to a wire rack to cool completely.
+Let the cake cool in the pan for around 10 minutes before transferring to a wire rack to cool completely.
 You want to wait for it to be completely cooled before making the glaze otherwise it will just melt off.

-The glaze is of course completely optional but it tastes so good with the cake that I think it’s pretty necessary.
+The glaze is of course completely optional but it tastes so good with the cake!
 The glaze is simply made with icing sugar and a little bit of orange juice making it sweet and a little bit tangy, the perfect balance to the spiced cake.

 Add just enough orange juice to the icing sugar until it is thin enough to drizzle.
 If you’ve made it too thin, just add more icing sugar.
 Drizzle the icing over the top of the cake and then slice to serve.